trellisconnect/savvy-sdk-docs/README.md

 ## Attribution & Tracking

-In order to get credit for your usage, you MUST set `data-url-tracking-params` to the value assigned by your partner success manager.
+In order to get credit for your usage, you MUST set `urlTrackingParams` in `Savvy.configure` to the value assigned by your partner success manager.

-See https://docs.google.com/document/d/1GF1yxu8BMfpK30EJ4AJZ3lhVuX_6Ae0Cdi2LPXAiAqY for more information.
+See [Savvy URL Tracking Parameters Documentation](https://docs.google.com/document/d/1GF1yxu8BMfpK30EJ4AJZ3lhVuX_6Ae0Cdi2LPXAiAqY) for more information.

 ## Advanced Usage